mmarkdown/mmark/Syntax.md

 * Including files is now done relative to the file being parsed (i.e. the *sane* way).
 * Block attributes apply to block elements *only*.
+* Callouts
+    * *always* rendered and require double greater/less-than signs, `<<1>>`.
+    * *always* require a comment in the code, i.e. `//<<1>>` will be rendered as a callout, a plain `<<1>>` will not.
+* Example lists (originally copied from Pandoc) have been dropped.

 # Why this new version?

 It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST).
-It looks like it will be easier to add new renderers with this setup.
+It will be easier to add new renderers with this setup.
 It is also closer to Common Mark.
-So we took this oppertunity to support RFC 7991 XML, (re-)add HTML5 and ponder LaTeX and RFC 7749 XML (xml2rfc version 2) support.
-Also more things upstreamed (to [gomarkdown](https://github.com/gomarkdown), we have less code to maintain.
+So we took this oppertunity to support RFC 7991 XML, HTML5, RFC 7749 XML (xml2rfc version 2) aqnd ponder LaTeX support.
+Also with code upstreamed (to [gomarkdown](https://github.com/gomarkdown), we have less code to maintain.

+Because of the abstract syntax tree it will also be easier to write helper tools, like, for instance a tool that checks if all referenced labels in the document are actually defined.
+Another idea could be to write a "check-the-code" tool that syntax checks all code in code blocks.
+Eventually these could be build into the `mmark` binary itself.

 # Mmark V2 Syntax